Druckansicht der Internetadresse:

 Topic: Contingency, power and data gaps in the focus of gender, queer, intersectionality and diversity studies

-The GeQuInDi network is pleased to invite you to the Call for Participation for the annual conference 2025.
+The GeQuInDi network is pleased to invite you to the annual conference 2025.
 Following the leitmotif of contingency, the conference poses questions about the role of indeterminacy, chance and openness in the interplay with dimensions of social inequality.
 To what extent does contingency challenge our patterns of thought and action?
 What potential does it hold for subversive strategies, transformation and intersectional perspectives?
 What opportunities does it open up?
 What risks does it harbor?

 Theoretical background